maxwellau/FluentADSClient/README.md

 ## 5. If you want to constantly poll the states in a Real-Time application, you may create an async Task to constantly read the variable states.
 ---
 ## You can declare this method within your main method after creating the client.
 Full example in Program.cs.
 #### Note.
-I did not use the "await" keyword in this case as i wish for this method to run async.
+I did not use the "await" keyword when calling the pollInfinite() method in this case as i wish for this method to run async.
 However, if you want to do synchronous polling, feel free to use "await pollInifinite() instead."
+#### However, I chose to await Task.Delay(20) as I wanted to delay 20ms before re-reading the variables on the PLC
     async Task pollInfinite()
     {
         while(true)